taggon/highlight/README.md

 ## Contribution

-Highlight supports multi-language UI, currently only for English and Korean.
+Highlight supports multi-language UI, currently only for few languages including English and Korean.
 If you're interested in translating the application, start by copying [the Korean translation folder](https://github.com/taggon/highlight/tree/master/Highlight/ko.lproj) into your respective language folder
 (e.g. pr.lproj for Portuguese, ru.lproj for Russian, etc).

-You need to translate all files in the folder except [MoveApplication.strings](https://github.com/taggon/highlight/blob/master/Highlight/ko.lproj/MoveApplication.strings) that comes from [LetsMove](https://github.com/potionfactory/LetsMove) project.
+You need to translate all files in the folder.
+Because the MoveApplication.strings comes from [LetsMove](https://github.com/potionfactory/LetsMove) project, you can copy the same file from the project if exists.
-I will copy the file for your language from the project as soon as your translation is merged into the master branch.